LAION-AI/Open-Assistant/oasst-data/README.md

 (training) of our language models.

-You can also load jsonl data completely without dependencies to `oasst_data` solely with standard python libraries.
+You can also load jsonl data completely without dependencies to `oasst_data` solely with standard Python libraries.
 In this case the json objects are loaded as nested dicts which need to be 'parsed' manually by you:

 ```python